tlswg/tls13-spec/draft-ietf-tls-tls13.md

 message if they were able to find an acceptable set of algorithms and groups that are mutually supported, but the client's ClientHello did not contain sufficient information to proceed with the handshake.
-If a server cannot successfully select algorithms, it will respond with a fatal "handshake_failure" alert instead.
+If a server cannot successfully select algorithms, MUST abort the handshake with a "handshake_failure" alert.

 Structure of this message: